-- 3.223.24 If a consumer has given an accredited person a valid request (see paragraph 3.15 to 3.17 above), 18 and the consumer's consent for the accredited person to collect and use their CDR data is current, 19 the accredited person may request the relevant CDR participant to disclose some or all of the CDR data that: - is the subject of the relevant collection consent and use consent, and - it is able to collect and use in compliance with the data minimisation principle.20 - 3.233.25 In doing so, the accredited person makes a 'consumer data request' to a CDR participant on behalf of the consumer.21 The accredited person may make consumer data requests to more than one CDR participant where the relevant CDR data required to provide the requested goods or services is held by different CDR participants.
+- 3.24 If a consumer has given an accredited person a valid request (see paragraphs 3.15 to 3.18 above), and the consumer's consent for the accredited person to collect and use their CDR data is current, the accredited person may request the relevant CDR participant to disclose some or all of the CDR data that: - is the subject of the relevant collection consent and use consent, and - it is able to collect and use in compliance with the data minimisation principle. - 3.25 In doing so, the accredited person makes a 'consumer data request' to a CDR participant on behalf of the consumer.
+The accredited person may make consumer data requests to more than one CDR participant where the relevant CDR data required to provide the requested goods or services is held by different CDR participants.
 The accredited person may also need to make repeated consumer data requests over a period of time in order to provide the requested goods or services. - 3.26 In relation to a sponsorship arrangement, a person with sponsored accreditation (affiliate) cannot make a consumer data request directly to a data holder.
-They may only make a consumer data request: - to an accredited data recipient under rule 4.7A of the CDR Rules, or - through its registered sponsor acting at its request under a sponsorship arrangement.22 - 3.27 Where a sponsor has collected CDR data at the request of a person with sponsored accreditation (affiliate), the CDR data is taken to have been also collected by the affiliate.23 - 3.28 An accredited person may also make a consumer data request to a CDR representative as if the CDR representative were an accredited data recipient.24 CDR representatives that receive such a consumer data request are able to obtain a disclosure consent from the consumer.25 - 3.243.29 When the accredited person makes a consumer data request on behalf of a consumer, they must not seek to collect more CDR data than is reasonably needed, or for a longer time period than reasonably needed, in order to provide the requested goods or services.26 - 3.253.30 When an accredited person makes a consumer data request to a data holder, they must make the request:
+They may only make a consumer data request: - to an accredited data recipient under rule 4.7A of the CDR Rules, or - through its registered sponsor acting at its request under a sponsorship arrangement. - 3.27 Where a sponsor has collected CDR data at the request of a person with sponsored accreditation (affiliate), the CDR data is taken to have been also collected by the affiliate.